SergioB/starng-resume-example/README.md

-# starng-resume-example
-An example in which a resume is created with starng
+# An example in which a resume is created with starng